 c.
 Additional Provider Configuration

-Gigya's SDK allows you to use the native login feature from Google and Facebook's SDKs, and Twitter's iOS integrated SSO, LINE Native Login, and WeChat Native Login.
+Gigya's SDK allows you to use the native login feature from Google and Facebook's SDKs, Twitter's iOS integrated SSO, LINE Native Login, and WeChat Native Login.

 In order to use these providers native logins, additional configurations are needed.
 Please refer to the relevant sections:

 - Adding Twitter Single Sign-on

 - Adding LINE Native Login

 The Gigya class is the central class of the Gigya iOS SDK.
 The class methods of the Gigya class provide access to the Gigya login, connections, and global settings.

 As a first step for using Gigya service, insert the following code in your app's AppDelegate

 The first interaction with Gigya must always be logging in.
 If the user is not logged in, you cannot access his social profile nor perform social activities, such as setting his status.
 The quickest way to implement login is using one of the showLoginProvidersDialog methods of the Gigya class.
 The methods open a login user interface, which presents a selection of providers' icons, enabling the user to login via their social network / webmail account.

 If your site is using Gigya's RaaS, see Using Gigya Plugins in the iOS SDK.